tangjon/queue-manager-client/README.md

 ## Environments
 These are following environments set up to be used for this project.
 Treat these environment as separate entities.
 No data is shared between them.

+All connections are managed in the src/environments folder separated by prod, dev, and sandbox

 DEVELOPMENT:

 Development Environment with local Database